Introduction to Agile MVP

 - Get the product to early customers as soon as possible.

-- Agile Minimum Viable Product is extremely helpful in bridging the communication gaps between the customer and product developer and also different cross-functional teams working on the product.
+- Agile Minimum Viable Product is extremely helpful in bridging the communication gaps between the customer and product developer and different cross-functional teams working on the product.

 - The MVPs facilitate product design and cost-effective product development activities.